open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/shim.md

 ---
-title: Manual Instrumentation
+title: OpenTelemetry Tracing Shim
 linkTitle: Manual
-weight: 3
+weight: 5
 ---

-Manual instrumentation is the process of adding observability code to your application.

-## A note on terminology

-.NET is different from other languages/runtimes that support OpenTelemetry.
+NET is different from other languages/runtimes that support OpenTelemetry.
 Tracing is implemented by the [System.Diagnostics](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics) API, repurposing older constructs like `ActivitySource` and `Activity` to be OpenTelemetry-compliant under the covers.

-However, there are parts of the OpenTelemetry API and terminology that .NET developers must still know to be able to instrument their applications.
+OpenTelemetry for .NET also provides an API shim on top of the [System.Diagnostics](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics)- based implementation.
+This shim is helpful if you're working with other languages and OpenTelemetry in the same codebase, or if you prefer to use terminology consistent with the OpenTelemetry spec.

 ## Initializing tracing